 - Thyroid nodules

 At Beaumont, we have internal medicine doctors across Metro Detroit who are taking new patients and looking forward to helping you with your overall health.
 If you do not have a primary care physician or would like to move to a new one, contact Beaumont’s

 referral number today at 248-965-1860.

-Having a strong relationship with an internal medicine doctor is one good way to take charge of your own health.
+Having a strong relationship with a doctor is one good way to take charge of your own health.
 If you haven’t had your annual exam recently, call your doctor today to make an appointment.